The California divorce waiting period is six months.

 Please do not try to navigate these types of issues on your own.
 An experienced divorce attorney’s advice is important.
 This article provided general information about this topic.
 Nothing contained in this article is legal advice nor is it intended to apply to your specific situation.

-Our firm handles family law matters in Orange County, select Los Angeles County courts and Riverside’s central court.
+Our firm handles family law matters in each of the seven Southern California counties of Orange, San Diego, Los Angeles, Ventura, Riverside, San Bernardino and Kern.
 Please contact our family law firm for a strategy session.

 Here is some related reading: